UoaWDCC/wdcc-clubs-mem-checker/README.md

 ### Overview

 React app for students to check their membership for university clubs.
-Uses express backend with prisma.
+Uses Express backend with Prisma.

 ### API Environment Variables: